SUPERINTIALD/PerfectHouseFinder/README.md

 ## Create database to find the related querys, and stuff so we can improve on this in the future
 ### Create a database to store user queries, and store the searched queries :)
 ## Display Chatbox in Index isn't correct

+## Make the output/terminal for SARIMA
+# For Chat Make sure to make it overlay when "NLP IS THINKING"
+### HOST ON HEROKU/RENDER/GODADDY/ETC